Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 WorthIt! pocket money toys from 2007

 A reappraisal of the firm's strategy inspired a new budget range, called 'WorthIt!' in 2007.
-This covered a gap in the offer, as the chain had allowed discounters to undercut them with so called 'low entry price point' ranges.
+This covered a gap in the offer which had opened the door to discounters.

 The WorthIt! toys were a hit, offering simple fun at pocket money prices.
 A magnetic fishing fame and brightly-coloured plastic windmills were particularly popular.
 Sadly the WorthIt! range came too late to save the stores, which fell into Administration in November 2008.